Fritz Mannheimer’s purchases via the art trade from Russia, circa 1928-1933

 This was the balance of the damage done: from 1928-1933 the total number of art works exported included 59 masterworks, 350 very important paintings and 2471 works of fine art.
 Plus a vast number of seized precious and semi-precious stones, applied art objects, silver and gold objects.

 This work is on long-term loan to the Museum in Dordrecht.
-There it forms the likt with Rembrandt students and co-workers from that town.
+There it represents the link with Rembrandt students and co-workers from that town.

 Mannheimer objects with Russian provenance